-• The role of mentor teachers is critical in the professional growth of teacher candidates.
+The role of mentor teachers is critical in the professional growth of teacher candidates.
 The mentor teachers become mentors who guide the growth and transition of teacher candidates from student to professional.
 As such, mentor teachers act as a trusted guide, teacher, sponsor, host, counselor, supporter, advisor, coach, encourager, and consultant.
 The roles and responsibilities are discussed as part of the mentor teacher workshop held each semester.
 An invitation to attend the workshop will be distributed by e-mail.
-Your participation in this workshop will be valuable in your role and carries with it ACT 48 hours.